Peter-Kahl/Epistemic-Humility-and-the-Transposition-of-Ethical-Duties-into-Epistemic-Duties/README.md

 ## Cite this work

 Kahl, P. (2025). _Epistemic humility and the transposition of ethical duties into epistemic duties: A philosophical and fiduciary inquiry into the normative foundations of knowledge_ (v3).
-Lex et Ratio Ltd. https://github.com/Peter-Kahl/Epistemic-Humility-and-the-Transposition-of-Ethical-Duties-into-Epistemic-Duties DOI: https://doi.org/10.5281/zenodo.17453582
+Lex et Ratio Ltd. GitHub: https://github.com/Peter-Kahl/Epistemic-Humility-and-the-Transposition-of-Ethical-Duties-into-Epistemic-Duties DOI: https://doi.org/10.5281/zenodo.17453582

 ## Publisher & Licence